Geospatial Systems - Francisco Salgado-Castillo

 My name is Francisco, and I’m a part of Newcastle University’s fourth cohort of students in the EPSRC CDT in Geospatial Systems.

-Before joining the CDT, I worked as a research assistant at Universidad del Azuay’s Instituto de Estudios de Régimen Seccional del Ecuador (IERSE) in Cuenca, Ecuador.
-Our interdisciplinary team worked with geospatial and earth observation data for Ecuador’s social and environmental development.
+Before joining the CDT, I was a researcher at Universidad del Azuay’s Instituto de Estudios de Régimen Seccional del Ecuador (IERSE) in Cuenca, Ecuador.
+There, our interdisciplinary team applied geospatial and earth observation data to address social and environmental development challenges in Ecuador.

 Research